-ADMINISTRATIVE LAW BBALLBH502
+ADMINISTRATIVE LAW LLBHN403

-- To understand and apply the general principles of administrative law - To analyze the methods and principle of delegated legislation - To let the students know, analyze and apply the basic postulates of Administrative direction and discretion. - To make students aware of various aspects of administrative law including quasilegislative, quasi-judicial and other ministerial functions of administration and control thereof. - To make the students understand the concept of Judicial power of Administration and judicial review and examine its application in cases
+- To understand and apply the general principles of administrative law - To analyze the methods and principle of delegated legislation - To let the students know, analyze and apply the basic postulates of Administrative direction and discretion. - To make students aware of various aspects of administrative law including quasilegislative, quasi-judicial and other ministerial functions of administration and control thereof - To make the students understand the concept of Judicial power of Administration and judicial review and examine its application in cases

-UNIT -1 Evolution and Scope of Administrative Law Nature, Scope and Development of Administrative Law, Reasons for growth, Relationship between Constitutional law and Administrative Law Classification of functions of Administration Droit Administratif Rule of law UNIT-2 Legislative Functions of Administration Necessity and Constitutionality of Delegated Legislation Classification/forms of delegated legislation- Forms and requirements of Control on legislative functions of Administration Legislative Judicial Procedural UNIT-3 Judicial Functions of Administration Need for evolution of adjudicatory authority on administration Nature of tribunals -Constitution, powers, procedures, rules of evidence Administrative Tribunals Principles of Natural Justice Rule against bias Audi Alteram Partem Reasoned decisions
+UNIT -1 Evolution and Scope of Administrative Law Nature, Scope and Development of Administrative Law, Reason growth, Relationship between Constitutional law and Administration Classification of functions of Administration Droit Administratif Rule of law Separation of powers and its relevance UNIT-2 Legislative Functions of Administration Necessity and Constitutionality of Delegated Legislation Classification/forms of delegated legislation- Forms and requirements of Control on legislative functions Administration i.
+Legislative ii.
+Judicial iii.
+Procedural UNIT-3 Judicial Functions of Administration Need for evolution of adjudicatory authority on administration Nature of tribunals -Constitution, powers, procedures, rules of evidence Administrative Tribunals Principles of Natural Justice Rule against bias Audi Alteram Partem Reasoned decisions

-UNIT-4 Administrative Discretion - Need for administrative discretion, Limitations Judicial review of administrative Discretion and Action: Scope and extent, Grounds of judicial review, Methods of Judicial Review Doctrine of legitimate expectations Right to Information Act, 2005 Ombudsman, Lokpal and Lokayukta Central Vigilance Commission Government Privilege to withhold evidence in public interest Government Privilege to withhold evidence in public interest
+UNIT-4 Administrative Discretion - Need for administrative discretion, Limitations

+Judicial review of administrative Discretion and Action: Scope and extent, Grounds of judicial review, Methods of Judicial Review

+Doctrine of legitimate expectations

+Right to Information Act, 2005

+Ombudsman, Lokpal and Lokayukta

+Central Vigilance Commission

+Government Privilege to withhold evidence in public interest